Find a Part Now

 Luxury car

 A luxury car is a car that provides above-average to high-end levels of comfort, features, and equipment.
-Often more expensive materials and surface finishes are used, and buyers expect better build quality.
-The usually higher pricing and more upscale appearance is often associated with higher social status of the users, compared to low and mid-market segment cars.
+Often, more expensive materials and surface finishes are used, and buyers expect better build quality.
+The usually higher pricing and more upscale appearance are often associated with the users' higher social status compared to low- and mid-market segment cars.

-Increasing (comfort) features, materials quality, interior space, innovations, and or performance have consistently been competitive strategies between car makers, practically throughout the history of the automobile.
+Increasing comfort features, materials quality, interior space, innovations, and or performance have consistently been competitive strategies between car makers practically throughout the history of the automobile.

 Classification standards